-Effective instructors play a vital role to the Training Department; the department benefits from its 20 General Instructors, 7 Firearms Instructors, 2 Defensive Driving Instructors, 6 Defensive Tactics Instructors, and 5 American Health & Safety Institute First Aid / CPR Instructors.
+Effective instructors play a vital role to the Training Department; the department benefits from its 17 General Instructors, 4 Firearms Instructors, 2 Defensive Driving Instructors, 6 Defensive Tactics Instructors, 1 Verbal Judo Instructor, 3 TASER Instructors, 2 VCIN Instructors and 5 American Health & Safety Institute First Aid / CPR Instructors.
 The Training Department is currently seeking additional officers that meet the qualifications to become DCJS Instructors.
 The increased number of instructors will not only assist at MRRJ but will also assist at the Central Virginia Criminal Justice Academy.

-To assist in effective facility operations, the Training Department has ensured the continued certification of 32 VCIN operators.
+To assist in effective facility operations, the Training Department has ensured the continued certification of 35 VCIN operators.

-Over the next year the Training Department will continue to provide advanced training using state of the art equipment.
+Over the next year, the Training Department will continue to provide advanced training using state of the art equipment.
 The gun range has been very valuable in allowing the firearms instructors to work with officers that need additional training for qualifications.
 Realistic training is completed using firearms training simulation and role playing scenarios which allows the officers to experience "real life" situations.
-The new state of the art "firearms training facility" has been a great asset to all personnel that utilize it.
-The "firearms training facility" has allowed instructors to train officers in a setting where split second decisions have to be made in a training environment, and this will assist when faced with a high stress situation.
-The firearms training center will give the officers confidence in what they have been taught and allow MRRJ to build on the officer's fundamental skills and decision making.
+The state of the art "firearms training facility" is a great asset to all personnel that utilize it.
+The "firearms training facility" allows instructors to train officers in a setting where split second decisions have to be made in a training environment, and assists officers when faced with a high stress situation.
+The firearms training center gives officers confidence in what they have been taught and allows MRRJ to build on the officer's fundamental skills and decision making.